BlackStar1991/timeline-full-widget/readme.txt

 1. Timeline widget in Elementor.
 2. Timeline block in Gutenberg.
+3. Timeline block in Gutenberg.

 == Changelog ==

+= 1.0.1 =
+* Added sticky text settings on the opposite side of the timeline.
+* Corrected animation for markers

 = 1.0.0 =
 * Release Date - 25th September 2025